mainfram-work/geb/README.md

 # Geb

-Geb is a static website manager/builder named after the Egyptian god Geb, the foundation of the web.
+Geb is a powerful and intuitive static website manager and builder named after the ancient Egyptian god Geb, the deity of the Earth.
+Just as Geb provides a stable foundation for the world, our software offers a robust and essential foundation for building and managing static websites, which form the very bedrock of the web.

-It uses the [dry-cli](https://rubygems.org/gems/dry-cli) gem to create a command line tool.
+Geb provides a seamless command line interface, making it easy to create, build, and manage your static websites with efficiency and ease.
+Whether you are a seasoned developer or a beginner, Geb provides the tools and templates to help you get started quickly and effectively.

 ![Geb Logo](lib/geb/samples/basic/assets/images/hero.png)

-Geb draws a symbolic connection to the ancient Egyptian god Geb, the deity of the Earth.
-Just as Geb the god provides a stable foundation for the world, software Geb offers a robust and essential foundation for building and managing static websites, which are the very bedrock of the web.
+With Geb, you can harness the power of site templates to streamline your workflow, ensuring your websites are not only beautiful but also maintainable.
+Our built-in templates, along with the ability to use previous projects as templates, provide unparalleled flexibility and reusability, enabling you to focus on what matters most: creating amazing content and user experiences.

 ## Table of Contents